Event: LTi Printing 250 (Round 13 of 33)

-- The Irish Hills 250 at Michigan International Speedway in Brooklyn will mark Cole Custer’s 18th career NASCAR XFINITY Series start and his first XFINITY Series start at Michigan.
+- The LTi Printing 250 at Michigan International Speedway in Brooklyn will mark Cole Custer’s second career NASCAR Xfinity Series start at Michigan.

-- Custer doesn’t have an XFINITY Series start at Michigan but he does have a NASCAR Camping World Truck Series start at the 2-mile oval.
-Custer started 18th in the Truck Series race last August and drove his way toward the front of the 31-truck field to lead twice for a total of 18 laps.
-But an accident less than 20 laps short of the finish ended Custer’s strong run.
+- Custer started 18th in the NASCAR Camping World Truck Series race at Michigan in August 2016 and drove toward the front of the 31-truck field to lead twice for a total of 18 laps.
+But an accident less than 20 laps from the finish ended his strong run.
 He finished 22nd.

-- Custer is ninth in the NASCAR XFINITY Series driver standings, 129 points behind series leader Justin Allgaier.
+- Custer is second in the NASCAR Xfinity Series driver standings, 62 points behind series leader Elliot Sadler.

 Cole Custer, Driver Q&A

 “We ran well at Fontana this season, but it’s a bit different because California is so worn out compared to Michigan.
-I think if we unload a Haas Automation Ford Mustang as well as we did at Fontana and stay out of trouble, we’ll be in good shape.”
+I think if we unload a Code 3 Associates Ford Mustang as well as we did at Fontana and stay out of trouble, we’ll be in good shape.”